mohdule/dotfiles/README.md

 # My Arch Linux Config
-This i a backup of my linux machine configurations
+This is a backup of my linux machine configuration